bpomie/babypyopm/README.md

 # babypyopm

-** Note 24 July **: Data are currently being uploaded on RDS: `~/oriolig-babyopm/project_setup_methods/data/`

 # Preliminaries

 #### Important information about the infant helmet / sensor locations

 + Sensor locations for the FieldLine infant rigid helmet are not integrated in the .fif file at recording.
 + They are stored in a seperate .tsv in each participants' folders, path: /data/sub-{subj}/📄 sub-{subj}_referencechannels_location.json
-+ Script `000_file_prep_infants_add_sensor_locations.py` adds sensor locations to the **_raw.fif** files (see below for more details).
++ Script `000_simple_explore_layout.py` adds sensor locations to the **_raw.fif** files (see below and manuscript outline for more details).

 # Scripts

 ## `simple_explore`

 `simple_explore` scripts are walkthroughs on single participants and use base MNE functions.
 Once we're happy with the contents, we can easily turn them into a pipeline.
-Please see outline manuscript for more details and tasks.
+Please see manuscript outline for more details and tasks.

 ## `group`

 `group` scripts loop through all subjects in the data folder.
 They use utils_* pipelines.
-Please see outline manuscript for more details and tasks.
+Please see manuscript outline for more details and tasks.

 # Current project structure